Unity-Technologies/ml-agents/docs/Learning-Environment-Design-Agents.md

 - To collect visual observations, attach `CameraSensor` or `RenderTextureSensor` components to the agent GameObject.
-- Visual observations should generally be used unless vector observations are not sufficient.
+- Visual observations should generally only be used when vector observations are not sufficient.
 - Image size should be kept as small as possible, without the loss of needed details for decision making.